 You can bring up to two guests at no charge in with you to many of these lounges, though you’ll be charged a fee for any more than that.
 Most lounges will require you to show your Platinum Card, a boarding pass for same-day travel, and your ID.

 Complimentary airport lounge access is a great benefit for frequent travelers.
 Although several cards offer a benefit like this, like the Chase Sapphire Reserve and Mastercard Black Card, the Business Platinum has one of the best offers because it includes such a wide variety of lounges.

 Global Entry ($100) and TSA Pre✓ ($85) are programs that provide expedited screening at airports.
 Amex will refund the application fee for one of these programs.
 You’ll get up to $100 in statement credits to pay for this fee, once every four years for Global Entry and once every four-and-a-half years for TSA Pre✓.
 Global Entry includes TSA Pre✓, but the two services differ in some ways.

-Cardholders get complimentary Marriott Bonvoy Gold status without needing to meet any stay requirements.
+Cardholders get complimentary Marriott Bonvoy Gold Elite status without needing to meet any stay requirements.
 You must manually enroll to activate this benefit.

 Marriott Bonvoy Gold status includes enhanced benefits at Marriott Bonvoy properties, like: